-- Rotations that involved consecutive years of soybean had the greatest SCN populations in the soil, whereas nematode populations were lowered with increasing number of consecutive years of corn. - Tillage treatment did not affect SCN egg counts in the soil.
-Thus, tillage or lack of tillage should not be viewed as an effective management tool for SCN - The more frequent the rotation of corn and soybean with each other, the greater the yields of each crop. - Nematicide seed treatment did not result in increased soybean yield or affect SCN population in any year of the study.
+- Tillage treatment did not affect SCN egg counts in the soil.
+Thus, tillage or lack of tillage should not be viewed as an effective management tool for SCN. - The more frequent the rotation of corn and soybean with each other, the greater the yields of each crop. - Nematicide seed treatment did not result in increased soybean yield or affect SCN population in any year of the study.
 Thus, the additional cost of using a nematicide seed treatment was not justified in this environment [SCN egg counts were >7500 eggs per 100 cm3 in consecutive years' soybean plots]. - The lowest soybean yields were measured in consecutive years of soybean regardless of seed treatment.
 Again, use of nematicide seed treatments was not justified. - Lower SCN populations in frequent corn-soybean rotations vs. in long-term continuous soybeans, coupled with the lack of nematicide effect on SCN populations, imply that crop rotation vs. continuous soybean cropping is more important for managing SCN populations and their effect on soybean than is the decision about nematicide seed treatment use.

-Kandel et al. (Plant Dis.
-101:2137 (2017) reported results from a 3-year (2013-2015) study conducted at seven locations (18 total field experiments) in 4 midwestern US states and Ontario, Canada.
-In the study, five soybean cultivars with differing levels of SCN resistance and differing SCN resistance sources were evaluated with and without ILeVO (fluopyram) seed treatment for sudden death syndrome (SDS).
-Experiments were conducted in fields with a history of both SCN and SDS; SCN was present in all experimental fields.
+Kandel et al. [Plant Dis.
+101:2137 (2017] reported results from a 3-year [2013-2015] study conducted at seven locations [8 total field experiments] in 4 states in the midwestern U.S., and Ontario, Canada.
+In the study, five soybean cultivars with differing levels of SCN resistance and differing SCN resistance sources were evaluated with and without ILeVO [fluopyram] seed treatment for sudden death syndrome [SDS].
+Experiments were conducted in fields with a history of both SCN and SDS, and SCN was present in all experimental fields.
 Major results follow.

-- SCN reproduction was greatest in plots planted to cultivars with no SCN resistance source. - Cultivars with no SCN resistance source had the lowest yield at all locations; in some cases, yield
+- SCN reproduction was greatest in plots planted to cultivars with no SCN resistance source. - Cultivars with no SCN resistance source had the lowest yield at all locations; in some cases, yield reduction was as much as 50%. - The results emphasize the importance of rotating soybean cultivars with different sources of SCN resistance.
+Thus, producers should not only sample fields to determine SCN presence, but also determine the HG type of the SCN in each field. - Average yield from the treatment that had base fungicide/insecticide/nematicide +ILeVO-treated seed was 3 bu/acre [6%] greater than yield from the treatment that had only the base seed treatment.

-- reduction was as much as 50%. - The results emphasize the importance of rotating soybean cultivars with different sources of SCN resistance.
-Thus, producers should not only sample fields to determine SCN presence, but also determine the HG type of SCN in each field. - Average yield from the treatment that had base fungicide/insecticide/nematicide +ILeVO-treated seed was 3 bu/acre (6%) greater than yield from the treatment that had only the base seed treatment. - SCN resistance source influenced SDS development across a broad geographical area, and cultivars with no SCN resistance source had greater SDS disease severity.
+- SCN resistance source influenced SDS development across a broad geographical area, and cultivars with no SCN resistance source had greater SDS disease severity.
 The authors surmised that conditions that favor SCN may also favor infection by the SDS pathogen and associated yield losses attributed to SDS. - The authors concluded that although proper SCN management can reduce SDS disease severity, producers should not rely on SCN resistance for SDS management.

-All of the above-cited results from studies involving SCN management strongly support: 1) rotating soybean with corn (or likely any grain crop) vs. continuous soybean and using SCN-resistant varieties are the two most effective management practices when growing soybeans in soil with a known population of SCN; 2) rotating soybean varieties with different SCN resistance sources [if available] should be considered as an important component for long-term SCN management; 3) using a nematicide seed treatment may not be justified or cost-effective; and 4) development of SCN-resistant varieties with a resistance source other than PI 88788 should be considered a priority in SCN-resistant variety development.
+All of the above-cited results from studies involving SCN management strongly support: 1) rotating soybean with corn [or likely any grain crop] vs. continuous soybean and using SCN-resistant varieties are the two most effective management practices when growing soybeans in soil with a known population of SCN; 2) rotating soybean varieties with different SCN resistance sources [if available] should be considered as an important component for long-term SCN management; 3) using a nematicide seed treatment may not be justified or cost-effective; and 4) development of SCN-resistant varieties with a resistance source other than PI 88788 should be considered a priority in SCN-resistant variety development.